dmikey/swim-client-js/README.md

 ### Client API

-#### swim.link(node_uri, lane_uri, handler)
+#### swim.link(node_uri, lane_uri, handle)

-Subscribe to messages flowing through `node_uri` within `lane_uri`, invoking `handler.done(message)` for each event.
-If `handler` is a function, it gets wrapped as the `done` method of a new handler object.
+Subscribe to messages flowing through `node_uri` within `lane_uri`, invoking `handle.onEvent(message)` for each event, and `handle.onCommand(message)` for each command.
+If `handle` is a function, it gets wrapped as the `onEvent` and `onCommand` methods of a new handle object.

-The SWIM client takes care of holding open multiplexed channels to all endpoints with active links.
+The SWIM client manages multiplexed channels to all endpoints with active links.
+If the underlying channel disconnects, the SWIM client calls `handle.onBroken()`, and attempts to reopen the channel with exponential backoff.
+If the connection is re-established, the SWIM client invokes `handle.onUnbroken()`.
+Broken channels are retried indefinitely, or until all link handles to the failed endpoint are unlinked.

 ```js
 swim.link('http://iot.example.com/house', 'light', function (event) {